David-Kurniawan/David-Kurniawan/README.md

 - 🌱 Always use microservices for the high end project
 - 👯 API Gateway is the key for microservice arch
 - 😄 Team management is like manage my assets
-- ⚡ Project timeline is like my wife
+- ⚡ Project timeline is like my girlfriend

 <h1>👋 See you around in the next project!</h1>